Submit a Run:ai Job for execution.

 CPU units to allocate for the Job (0.5, 1, .etc).
 The Job will receive at least this amount of CPU.
 Note that the Job will not be scheduled unless the system can guarantee this amount of CPUs to the Job.

-Limitations on the number of CPUs consumed by the Job (0.5, 1, .etc).
+Limitations on the number of CPUs consumed by the Job (for example 0.5, 1).
 The system guarantees that this Job will not be able to consume more than this amount of CPUs.

 GPU memory to allocate for this Job (1G, 20M, .etc).
 The Job will receive this amount of memory.
 Note that the Job will not be scheduled unless the system can guarantee this amount of GPU memory to the Job.